 Typically wild trees turn yellow in fall, with some purplish coloring, but Autumn Purple Ash is a special selection that turns a marvelous range of colors.
 These colors range from reddish-purple to deep mahogany-purple, making it a spectacular and different tree for the fall display.
 The leaves are also held longer on the tree than normal, extending the time you can enjoy its fall color.
 The leaves have 7 leaflets, giving the tree a lighter appearance than trees with single large leaves.

 Autumn Purple Ash grows into a large tree 45 to 60 feet tall and 35 to 50 feet wide.
 The trunk is broad, with grey bark that develops diamond-shaped ridges as it ages.
 One problem with growing Ash is the production of seeds, which can cause seedling trees to develop where they are not wanted.
 Autumn Purple Ash is a male tree, so no seeds will be produced and the tree is much cleaner than common ash trees.

-Autumn Purple Ash is not just an ordinary ash tree.
-It is a specially selected tree and only this exact plant will have the rightfall color and growth rate.
-So it must be produced directly from trees absolutely known to be right.
+Autumn Purple Ash is not just an ordinary Ash tree; it is a specially selected tree and only this exact plant will have the right fall color and growth rate.
+For this reason, it must be produced directly from trees absolutely known to be right.
 Our trees are grown the correct way, from grafts of correctly identified trees.
 That way every tree is identical to the original and will have the same spectacular coloring.
-However these take longer to produce, so avoid cheaper, seedling trees that will only be a disappointment.
+However, these take longer to produce, so avoid cheaper, seedling trees that will only be a disappointment.